TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception: Conclusion

 \section{Conclusion}

-In this paper, we propose \methodshorthand\ for unsupervised 3D representation learning via temporal forecasting. \methodshorthand\ is consisted of a Recurrent Embedding scheme to generate 3D embeddings for different timestamps and a Temporal Neural Field to represent the 3D scene across time, through which we conduct differentiable rendering for reconstructing and forecasting LiDAR point clouds.
-With extensive experiment on popular autonomous driving datasets, we demonstrate that \methodshorthand\ is superior in improving downstream performance compared to previous SOTA unsupervised 3D representation learning techniques.
-Additionally, \methodshorthand\ generally improves the performance on different downstream datasets with different 3D object detectors.
-We believe \methodshorthand\ will facilitate our understanding on 3D perception in autonomous driving. {
+In this paper, we propose \methodshorthand\ for unsupervised 3D representation learning via temporal forecasting, addressing the temporal embedding and scene representing challenges.
+With extensive experiments, we demonstrate that \methodshorthand\ is superior in improving downstream performance compared to previous SOTA techniques on various datasets and tasks.
+These results demonstrate the effectiveness of temporal forecasting in 3D pre-training.
+We believe \methodshorthand\ will facilitate our understanding on 3D perception in autonomous driving.